yous/YousList/CONTRIBUTING.md

 - Update the version with the format `yyyyMMdd`.
 - Alphabetically order every entry.
 Check it by running `./bin/check_sorted.py youslist.txt`.
 - Do not add extra empty line.
 - Make sure that `Rules.1blockpkg` is up to date when you add a filter for addresses.
   Use `./bin/generate_rules.py youslist.txt > Rules.1blockpkg.json` to update.
-You should install `six` module by `pip install six`.
+  You should install dependencies by running `pip install -r requirements.txt`.
 - After updating `Rules.1blockpkg.json`, update `Rules.1blockpkg` by running `./bin/minify_pkg.py`.
 - To update `Rules.1blockpkg.json` with the content of `Rules.1blockpkg`, run `./bin/prettify_pkg.py`.